Buying guide · Updated June 2026

 Handle angle and shock absorption

 An angled, ergonomic handle spreads pressure across your palm instead of concentrating it on your wrist, which matters a lot over long days.
-Spring-assist or shock-absorbing models further reduce impact on your wrists and shoulders.
+Spring-assist or shock-absorbing models absorb more of the impact before it reaches your wrists and shoulders.

 Fit and adjustability